-^{} Data source CBS Billing system of records of receipts.
+Data source CBS Billing system receipts.

 3. Fee Proposal

 a.
 Summary of Fee Proposal

 This fee proposal includes increasing camping fees at all GFO campgrounds as well as establishing a RV Dump Station fee at Paxson Lake Campground.
 Table 8 below shows a summary of the proposed changes and additions.